ReadingIsFun2017/BitPoker/README.md

 The Lightning Network does not require cooperation from the counterparty to exit the channel.
 Both parties have the option to unilaterally close the channel, ending their relationship.
 Since all parties have multiple multi signature channels with many different users on this network, one can send a payment to any other party across this network.

 By embedding the payment conditional upon knowledge of a secure cryptographic hash, payments can be made across a network of channels without the need for any party to have unilateral custodial ownership of funds.
-The Lightning Network enables what was previously not possible with trusted financial systems vulnerable to monopolies—without the need for custodial trust and ownership, participation on the network can be dynamic and open for all.
+The Lightning Network enables what was previously not possible with trusted financial systems vulnerable to monopolies — without the need for custodial trust and ownership, participation on the network can be dynamic and open for all.

 [https://lightning.network/lightning-network-summary.pdf]

 ## Game as a contract
 In the below *table contract* the below game Texas Holdem is defined as an Enum.
-The whole rules of the game could be defined as a contract, thus allowing anyone to develop variations of the game, such as the "Seven Duce" rule, other variations of poker such as Omaha or even other games.
+The entire rules of the game could be defined as a contract, thus allowing anyone to develop variations of the game, such as the "Seven Duce" rule, other variations of poker such as Omaha or even other games.

-These are out side the scope of this paper.
+These are outside the scope of this paper.

 Ropsten keys (in folder)
 MyEtherWallet password Test12345